1. Format Text

 From the INSERT toolbar, go to Text Box and choose the bottom option Draw Text Box.

 Click and drag out a small text box.
+Type out a body part and change the font type to "Tahoma" and size "14".

 Change the box size so it fits but not lots extra (click and drag in a circle/square at the edge of the box).